A new partnership aims to break the cycle of poverty

 Upskilling partnerships could be key to breaking the cycle of poverty that refugees so often face.
 Upskilling is providing workers or potential workers with additional skills to expand their capabilities.
 Many of the jobs refugees and immigrants find are factory-based, which are typically dangerous and provide limited opportunities for career advancement.
 By completing an upskilling program, refugees could gain valuable skills and have the opportunity to move forward.

-Neighbors Link, an organization that works to integrate immigrants into American culture, and Westchester Community College came together to offer educational opportunities for the immigrant workers including programs teaching eco-cleaning, home aide and cafe management.
+Neighbors Link, an organization that works to integrate immigrants into American culture, and Westchester Community College came together to offer educational opportunities for the immigrant workers, including programs teaching eco-cleaning, home aide and cafe management.
 In 2016, nearly 7,000 day jobs were secured through the Neighbors Link work center.
-The average pay for workers that completed these programs was $15 per hour.
+The average pay for workers who completed these programs was $15 per hour.
 In addition to work training programs, Neighbors Link held over 50 educational workshops on job skills, legal issues, worker safety, police/immigrant relations, and workers rights in 2016.

 The Westchester partnership is one of six other similar projects supported by the Building Community Partnerships to Serve Immigrant Workers initiative of the National Council for Workforce Education.